A Place of Our Own challenges the assumption that queerness and domesticity are mutually exclusive,

 The kitchen is softer, more grounded.
 Heirloom furniture sits beside practical pieces with history.
 A converted desk from Nicole’s aunt now serves as a custom bar, holding both function and lineage.

 Every corner of the house carries layered meaning.
 Spiritual grounding lives comfortably beside play, joy, and personal mythology.
-Their home does not simply reflect their family’s personality.
-It is their personality.

-Talia leads the charge with endless ideas, and her parents are always willing to follow her spark.
-When I asked what she is into right now, the answer unfolded in layers.
-Cherry Cola Labubu cats, always cats.
-Crafting vending machines out of cardboard.
-Tiny goodie bags.
-Monster High dolls.
-Rock Band.
-Minecraft.
-Fashion shows.
-Scary movies, whenever allowed.
-She is wildly creative and deeply hands-on, already using fashion and décor as tools for self-expression.
+When I asked what she’s into right now, the answer unfolded in layers: The Cherry Cola Labubu, cats….always, crafting vending machines she made out of cardboard, tiny goodie bags too, Monster High dolls, Rock Band, Minecraft, fashion shows, scary movies (whenever allowed).
+She’s wildly creative and deeply hands-on, already using fashion and décor as tools for self-expression.

 The hope that she will always know she can come home.

-Being a queer family in the South means living with both contrast and courage.
 Since Kris transitioned before he and Nicole met, their life together has always been open and intentional.
-From the outside, they are often read as a “standard” straight family.
+From the outside, they can be read as a “traditional” straight family.
 That reading comes with safety, but it also brings a quieter kind of erasure.
 Visibility becomes conditional.
 Belonging can feel partial.

 “We’re not the nuclear family.
 Far from it.
 We explore gender.
 We support drag and perform fashion shows regularly.
 Everyone wears makeup in our house.
 And we’ve worked hard to build the unit we have.
 It’s not biological, but it’s exactly how it’s supposed to be.”

-If this work ever finds its way into Talia’s future photo album, the message they would want it to carry is simple.
+If this work ever finds its way into Talia’s future photo album, the message they would want it to carry is simple:

-Things are not picture-perfect.
 But they are fun, chaotic, and ours.

-“It’s okay if your family doesn’t look loud or political, or if it does.
+“It’s okay if your family doesn’t look loud or political—or if it does.
 There’s no one way to be a queer family.
-Whether you’re blending chosen family, raising kids, navigating small towns, or just figuring things out one day at a time…you belong, and you deserve to exist.
+Whether you’re blending chosen family, raising kids, navigating small towns, or just figuring things out one day at a time… you belong, and you deserve to exist.

 Find your moments of magic.
 Make art.
 Celebrate weirdness.
-Be soft when you can, and fierce when you need to be — your love, your joy, and your story are radical acts in themselves.”
+Be soft when you can, and fierce when you need to be.
+Your love, your joy, and your story are radical acts in themselves.”

-This work is about noticing those moments.
-The small rituals.
-The softness.
-The joy that survives.
+This work is about noticing those moments—the small rituals, the softness, the joy that survives.
 The homes we build when we are allowed to do so honestly.

 A Place of Our Own is an ongoing photo series.
 If this story resonates with you, submissions are open for queer families across the South.
 You may nominate your own household, or another family you believe should be part of this archive, here.